HeartOfGold523/sfl_scientific/README.md

 ### `npm run build`

 for a production build.
 With `npm start`, our frontend should open by default when it's ready, but if not, you can navigate to http://localhost:3000/ to view the app.

+# What are next steps?

+- Query for Latitude/Longitude and display the nearest results.
+    - This is an inherent issue with the way I've set up my application as paginated data containing separate maps for each data point.
+If I were to create 1 overall large map with 10,000 different markers on the map instead, this kind of query would be more feasible.
+- Deploying to AWS instead of Heroku
+- Handle addition and rolling-back of datasets.
+- Setup Tests!
+Test-driven development is key to having a working final result.